I think Kauai is the prettiest of the Hawaiian Islands…it’s so lush and green and it has some of the most dramatic landscapes I’ve seen anywhere.

 A boat tour down the Napali Coast is one of the most popular activities in Kauai and for good reason…it’s a great way to see the Napali Coast.
 Seeing the Napali Coast by water gives you a great perspective on just how majestic this piece of coast line really is.
 The big catamaran tours leave out of Port Allen, but I suggest going out on a smaller ocean raft or Zodiac from Hanalei on the north shore.
-You can read all about my boat trip with Holoholo here.
+You can read all about the best boat charters here.

 Pros of Seeing the Napali Coast by Water

 - It’s nice being out on a boat!
 This will feel like a true excursion plus it’s WAY easier than hiking it.

 - It’s the only way you’ll get to explore the sea caves.